AlexChesser/tech-interview-prep-course/lessons/week-08.md

-# WEEK 8: System Design Interviews
+# WEEK 8: Algorithm Feature Content

 Now that you’ve been practicing more straightforward problems for a couple of weeks, it’s time to get real and start practicing harder questions that are more likely to be asked during coding interviews.